All Episodes

 Be back after this.

-And uh I I'm not gonna spend every day whining or moaning or complaining about this stuff, but there are just certain things that cause you to reach tipping point or a boiling point.
+And I'm not going to spend every day whining or moaning or complaining about this stuff, but there are just certain things that cause you to reach tipping point or a boiling point.

-One of the things that that led me to uh my outrage in the previous half hour was this this thing of a Barack Obama yesterday, the politico uh blog, I guess Ben Smith.
+One of the things that led me to my outrage in the previous half hour was this thing of Barack Obama yesterday, the Politico blog, I think it was Ben Smith.

-Mr. O'B and he was praised for his larger than life view.
+Mr. Obama, and he was praised for his larger-than-life view.

 Comparing verbal violence on conservative talk radio to what happened at Virginia Tech.

-Hours after the VTech massacre, Senator Barack Obama spoke at a campaign stop in Milwaukee.
+Hours after the VTech massacre, Senator Barack Obama spoke at a campaign stop in Milwaukee, could have shown compassion unalloyed with politics.

 What one hopes to find in a leader when disaster strikes, but he didn't.